 California Dreamin’ in Boston

-Chamaeleon Church was actually part of a larger commercial endeavor– the ill-advised and somewhat notorious marketing scheme called the Bosstown Sound.
-The Bosstown Sound was a cynical and poorly-executed attempt by MGM executives to replicate San Francisco’s organic psychedelic scene in the decidedly less groovy City on the Charles.
+Chamaeleon Church was actually part of a larger commercial endeavor– a notoriously unsuccessful marketing scheme called the Bosstown Sound.
+The Bosstown Sound was a cynical attempt by MGM executives to recreate San Francisco’s psychedelic scene in the City on the Charles.

-The Church was lumped together with other Boston-area bands of varying talent and underground credibility, including such poorly remembered acts as Orpheus and Eden’s Children.
+The Church was lumped together with other Boston-area bands of varying talent and credibility, including such poorly-remembered acts as Orpheus and Eden’s Children.

 Chamaeleon Church’s self-titled 1968 debut was produced by Alan Lorber.
-Alan Lorber was a master architect of light psychedelic syrup.
+Alan Lorber was a leading architect of lite-psych–a syrupy, family-friendly approximation of psychedelic music.

 Lorber was also the brains behind the Bosstown sound.